 The image of Trento from the 16th to the 20th century

-The exhibition section dedicated to the image of Trento from the 16th to the 20th century occupies the ground floor spaces and can be visited with the museum entrance fee.
+We are pleased to inform you that the exhibition section dedicated to the image of Trento from the 16th to the 20th century is once again partially open to visitors.

 Through paintings, prints and photographs from the Museum's collections, one can discover how the face of the city has changed over the past five centuries, from the Council of Trent to World War II.
 With this permanent exhibition, the Museum aims to make available to all kinds of audiences an important heritage of art and culture, a place to discover and deepen knowledge of Trent, the evolution of the urban fabric, and the salient episodes of its recent history.

-The exhibition itinerary is divided into three different sections, organized in chronological order: the first room brings together prints and paintings from the 16th-18th centuries that show the older face of the city of Trent, enclosed in crenellated medieval walls and protected to the north by the bend in the Adige River, rectified between 1854 and 1858.
+Currently, only the first room is open, featuring prints and paintings from the 16th to the 18th centuries, which present the oldest image of the city of Trento, enclosed within its crenellated medieval walls and protected to the north by a bend in the Adige River, which was straightened between 1854 and 1858.

 Considering the exceptional interest and requests from visitors, we published the book "The Image of Trento from the 16th to the 20th Century in the Works of the Collections of the Tridentine Diocesan Museum".
 It can be purchased at the Museum bookshop at a reduced price of €15.